-The extent to Prince’s passion, with regards to racial and social issues, was apparent in the Grammy Awards in 2015, when Prince presented album of the year and made the statement, “Albums still matter.
+The extent of Prince’s passion, with regard to racial and social issues, was apparent at the Grammy Awards in 2015, when Prince presented Album of the Year and made the statement, “Albums still matter.
 Like books and black lives, albums still matter – tonight and always.”

 In this statement, Prince was referring to the Black Lives Matter movement which was stimulated by the 2014 police killing of an unarmed Michael Brown in Ferguson, Missouri.
 He donated $1.5 million through a charity concert that donated to Black Lives Matter and other social justice organizations in line with the message.

 Is this the extent of Prince’s philanthropic involvement?

 In an interview with CNN, activist and close friend, Van Jones stated that “he’s [Prince} a humanitarian, first and foremost”.
 Jones and Prince were recently working on organizations such as Green for All, which creates green jobs in disadvantaged communities; #YesWeCode, an organization with a mission to educate 100,000 low income youth about technology; and Rebuild the Dream, a movement that seeks to raise awareness on issues such as excessive incarceration, student loan debt, and racial injustice.

 After a show in 2011, at the mayor’s request, Prince donated $250,000 to Eau Claire Promise Zone, an organization working to help preschoolers and their families in struggling neighborhoods in north Columbia, South Carolina.
 He also donated $1 million to the Harlem Children’s Zone, a non-profit organization for poverty-stricken children and families living in Harlem, and $250,000 to the Uptown Dance Academy when he found out they were going to lose their space back in 2011.